Words and terms used in the world of From The Waters.

 The capital city of Tharoph.

 A very complicated maths-heavy board game.
-The game is so difficult that it is considered notable if one can understand the rules let alone are able to play.
+The game is so difficult that it is considered notable if one can understand the rules let alone be able to play.

 The training courtyard in the Aelin City Barracks.

-A continent north of Ephasia that only allows outsiders into a small area for the purposes of research and tourism.
+A continent north of Ephasia that only allows outsiders into a small area for the purposes of research.
 Citizens are known as Tolpeicians.

 A tool issued to sentinels, it consists of a carabiner holding stones with specific utility aperio on short chains.
-Each torindle is keyed to the sentinel they belong to.
+Each torindle is keyed to the sentinel it belongs to.

-Introduced in 5118, a synthetic black wristband issued to Healers that is programmed to respond only to their nomnature.
-Has a small interactable screen for displaying information.
+Introduced in 5118, a synthetic black wristband issued to Healers that is programmed to respond only to the owner's nomnature.
+It has a small interactable screen for displaying information.
 It keeps a record of hours a Healer has worked and warns them when a limit is approaching, and also acts as a means of summoning a Healer when they are on call.

 A city in Aelin with a large train station and used as a transport link.
 In the west jurisdiction.